As summer approaches…

-We just found out that Samuel French Inc. will be publishing our fifth play, Something Fishy.
-It should be out in print within the next couple of months.
+Well, it’s official: our fifth play, Something Fishy, has now been published by Samuel French, Inc.!
 Fishy had its premiere production at the Lighthouse Festival in the summer of 2016.

 Rafal Cieszynski, Tomasz Dedek, Sylwia Gliwa and Hanna Konarowska in a scene from Kontrabanda